 For over forty-five years, some of the most distinctive North Shore homes have generously opened their doors to benefit the work of Rush University Medical Center.

-Cooks' Tour is organized each September by the Auxiliary of the Woman's Board of Rush University Medical Center, an auxiliary of the Woman's Board of Rush University Medical Center.
+Cooks' Tour is organized each September by the Auxiliary of the Woman's Board of Rush University Medical Center.
 The event is much anticipated as the "perfect day out" for women throughout Chicago and the North Shore.
 Guests will enjoy an intimate tour of each of the homes and a wonderful luncheon hosted in the Garden Room at the Winnetka Community House.
-In addition, guests can delight in the purchase of delicious soups, entrees and baked goods from the Cooks' Tour Gourmet-to-Go and Sweets and Treats.
+In addition, guests can delight in the purchase of raffle tickets for coveted prizes, and various home related goods.

 The women of the board continue a proud tradition with their ongoing efforts to support the work of Rush University Medical Center.
-All proceeds from the Cooks' Tour 2019 will support the Rush Community Services Initiative Program (RCSIP) in under-resourced communities.
+All proceeds from the Cooks' Tour 2020 will support The Woman's Board Transformation Fund for Rush University Cancer Center.

 * For more information about the Woman's Board of Rush University Medical Center, visit:

-All proceeds from the Cooks' Tour 2019 will support the Rush Community Services Initiative Program in under-resourced communities.
+All proceeds from the Cooks' Tour 2020 will support The Woman's Board Transformation Fund.

 "Never doubt that a small group of thoughtful committed citizens can change the world: indeed, it's the only thing that ever has." - Margaret Mead